 ZONING, HEARING BOARD MEMBERS: Steve Johnson Beverly Woods Joseph Walko William Watt, Alternate Linda Chambers, Solicitor Gretchen Henderson, Secretary

 Scheduled Meeting Dates: 2nd Tuesday at 2:00 p.m. at the Township Building

 The Wayne Township municipal buildings consist of an equipment building and a house that has been converted for office use.

 Board Meeting Minutes: Please contact the township office about their meeting notes.

 Permits and Ordiances: Please contact the township office at 724-627-8935.

-Children living within Whiteley Township attend school in the Central Greene School District include:
+Children living in Whiteley Township: attend schools within the Central Greene School District, which include:

 Margaret Bell Miller Middle School (724-852-2722)

 Perry Elementary (724-324-2687)

 Central Greene School District Administration Offices (724-627-8151) (Fax: 724-627-9591)